 The sboTerm attribute data type is always SBOTerm, defined in Section 3.1.9.
-When present in a given model object instance, the attribute's value must be an identifier taken from the Systems Biology Ontology (SBO; http://biomodels.net/SBO/).
-This identifier must refer to a single SBO term that best defines the entity encoded by the SBML object in question.
+When present in a given model object instance, the attribute's value must be an identifier that refers to a single SBO term that best defines the entity encoded by the SBML object in question.
 An example of the type of relationship intended is: the KineticLaw in reaction R1 is a first-order irreversible mass action rate law.